 If you haven’t seen this happen in your workplace, then challenge your staff to create programming for Celebrate Diversity Month in April and watch the creativity begin.

 In comparison to traditional philanthropic and volunteer activities, DEI programs bring an internal perspective to the nature of your business and who works there.
-There is no better way to expose the human element of your organization than by allowing employees to showcase their heritage and learn about others.
+Promote cultural diversity and human connections by letting employees share their heritage and learn about each other.

 The DEI data is skewed, and results show that progress is relatively slow.
 However, a recent McKinsey study showed that belonging is the highest-rated indicator of DEI progress in comparison to inclusion, equality, and openness.
-With belonging comes a sense of humanity that is missing in many businesses and the simple subject of how people show up to work.
+Belonging brings humanity to workplaces, influencing how people show up for work.

 Key Takeaways

-As you embark on the journey of developing a relationship with yourself, be sure to check in with yourself frequently, be honest with yourself, and treat yourself with kindness and respect.
+As you embark your self-discovery journey, check in, be honest, and practice self-kindness.
+Treat yourself with respect.
 This is a lifetime journey, so enjoy the process and be patient with yourself.
 At times, you’ll be surprised by what you find.
 Take time to notice the subtle shifts and acknowledge how far you’ve come.

 Workplace diversity programming is here to stay.
 However, whether companies are proactively developing engaging and thoughtful programs is constantly in question.
-While the issue of authenticity is very real, companies can still find meaningful ways to benefit from these programs as a byproduct of building sustainable DEI initiatives.
+While the issue of authenticity is very real, companies can still find meaningful ways to benefit from these programs.
+This can happen as a byproduct of building sustainable DEI initiatives.

-Creating a culture where people are empowered to speak up, express creativity in their work, and operate in a work culture that cares about humanity is no easy task.
-This takes time and oftentimes external help.
-In order to create a truly inclusive workplace, trust must be built by empowering people to raise their hands to participate in the creation of these programs and working with subject matter experts in the field.
+Creating a culture of empowerment, creativity, and human-centric values is a challenging endeavor.
+It takes time and oftentimes external help.
+In order to create a truly inclusive workplace, trust must be built.
+Empower people to participate in the creation of these programs and working with subject matter experts in the field.

-If you are a DEI practitioner or are looking to build upon your current DEI program, please reach out to us at info@humessence.com.
+If you are a DEI practitioner or are looking to build upon your current DEI program, please reach out today!

 Follow me on Instagram and LinkedIn.